Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/README.md

 ## Roadmap

 1. Writing the OSTH (12.-16.02.2018)
-2. Pre-release available on [Google docs](https://tinyurl.com/osth-2018) for comments and suggestions until 4th of March 2018
+2. Pre-release available on for comments and suggestions until 4th of March 2018
 3. Discussing and including suggestions by community (05.-20.03.2018)
 4. Moving the OSTH to github (21.03.2018)
 5. Finalizing everything for the version 1.0 (22.03.-01.04.2018)
 6. Release of OSTH 1.0 (02.04.2018)
+7. Living handbook open for contributions

 ## Table of Contents